vdizengremel/fluent-object-stream/README.md

 All intermediate operations use `transformWith` internally.
 You can look at them for further examples.

+If you already have transform stream you want to reuse then you can do it with `applyTransform` method.
+Note you will have to specify the return type.

 ##### Tip about filter method
 If you have code like this :